 verb, gerund or present participle: Manualing

-Manualing is a trick used by bikepackers where they lift their rear wheel off the ground and balance on the pedals while coasting.
+Manualing is a trick where they lift their rear wheel off the ground and balance on the pedals while coasting.

 Example usage: 'I saw a guy manualing down the street yesterday, it was pretty impressive!'

-Most used in: Mountain biking and bikepacking communities.
+Most used in: Mountain biking and BMX communities.

-Most used by: Experienced mountain bikers and bikepackers.
+Most used by: Experienced mountain bikers and BMXers.

 Comedy Value: 6/10